Skip to main content

 Image

-What We've Learned – BART and Regional Rail Networks Can Work Better Together with Link21
+What We've Learned – BART and Regional Rail Service Can Work Better Together with Link21

-Regardless of whether BART or Regional Rail technology trains are used in the new crossing, Link21 could:
+Regardless of which technology is in the crossing, Link21 could:

 • Allow for uninterrupted transbay rail service if one crossing goes out of service

-• Improve service reliability and transbay redundancy with two crossings
+• Improve service reliability and transbay redundancy with a new crossing

 • Enable increased train frequency that can grow ridership — must be balanced with operating costs & larger fleet